some-coder/dutch-kbqa/documentation/create-dutch-dataset.md

 ### Step 2.2: Post-process the dataset

 Perform each of the following for both the 'train' and 'test dataset splits of LC-QuAD 2.0.
-You can switch between them by changing the `$SPLIT` environment variable in your `.env` file, and re-running the shell scripts.
+You can switch between them by changing the `$SPLIT` environment variable in your `.env` file, and re-running each of the shell scripts, in order, as described in the following.

 First, replace various special symbols: